SRM's GDPR team

 Data Protection Officers

-The GDPR requires a named individual to be responsible for compliance.
+The GDPR requires a named individual to be responsible for meeting the requirements of GDPR.
 For larger organisations this will be a Data Protection Officer (DPO).

-The General Data Protection Regulation (GDPR) is the directive that is due to become law throughout the European Union on 25th May 2018.
+The General Data Protection Regulation (GDPR) is the directive that became law throughout the European Union on 25th May 2018.

 Despite the Brexit vote, GDPR will affect the UK because where EU personal data is processed, geographical boundaries do not apply.
-This means that UK organisations which hold any data belonging to an EU citizen will be legally required to comply with the GDPR standard.
+This means that UK organisations which hold any data belonging to an EU citizen will be legally required to adhere to the GDPR standard.
 But its reach goes further than that.

 Although GDPR relates to the information held on EU citizens, its principles are being incorporated into British law through the new UK Data Protection Bill.
 Once approved by Parliament, this will become the new UK Data Protection Act (DPA), replacing the existing Data Protection Act 1998.
-So, effectively GDPR is being enshrined in UK law meaning that if an organisation is compliant with the new UK Data Protection Act 2018, it will be GDPR compliant too.
+So, effectively GDPR is being enshrined in UK law meaning that if an organisation is compliant with the new UK Data Protection Act 2018, it will satisfy the requirements of GDPR too.
 As and when the UK leaves the EU the new DPA 2018 will replace GDPR.

 The reason for GDPR